Therapy Team

 I am a graduate student in the Clinical Mental Health Counseling Master of Arts program at the University of Northern Colorado and will complete my degree in December 2025.
 I am currently working on the EMDR Basic Training and look forward to supporting client’s on their healing journey.

-* Shelby is not accepting any new individual clients at this time.
-Please contact us to see what group opportunities Shelby is offering. *
+* Shelby is accepting new individual clients at this time.

 Call or Text (970) 200-8575 or email intake@hoperoots.org to inquire about availability and to schedule a free 20-minute phone consultation.
 Shelby works with clients age 18+ of any gender identity.
 Shelby sees clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado.
 Medicaid (RMHP only) or Private Pay (with sliding scale).